ericcccsliu/imc-prosperity-2/README.md

 ## the competition 🏆

 IMC Prosperity 2024 was an algorithmic trading competition that lasted over 15 days, with over 9000 teams participating globally.
-In the challenge, we were placed on our own archipelago, and tasked with trading various financial products, such as amethysts, starfruit, orchids, coconuts, and more, with the goal of maximizing seashells: the underlying currency of our island.
+In the challenge, we were placed on our own archipelago, and tasked with algorithmically trading various financial products, such as amethysts, starfruit, orchids, coconuts, and more, with the goal of maximizing seashells: the underlying currency of our island.
 The products available to trade started with amethysts and starfruit in round 1.
-With each subsequent round, more products would be added, and at the end of each round, our trading algorithm would be evaluated against bot participants in the marketplace, whose behavior we could try and predict through historical data.
+With each subsequent round, more products were added, and at the end of each round, our trading algorithm was evaluated against bot participants in the marketplace, whose behavior we could try and predict through historical data.
 The PNL from this independent evaluation would then be compared against all other teams.

 In addition to the main algorithmic trading focus, the competition also consisted of manual trading challenges in each round.
 The focus of these varied widely, and in the end, manual trading accounted for just a small fraction of our PNL.